 - 2 cups low-sodium chicken broth

-- 1 (15 ounce) can fire-roasted tomatoes and green chiles, see notes
+- 15 ounces canned fire-roasted tomatoes and green chiles, (see notes)

 - 2 cups cheddar jack cheese, more or less to your preference